Pennsylvania Route 412: Route description

 The route enters Lower Saucon Township in Northampton County, which is in the Lehigh Valley, becoming Leithsville Road and running through more rural areas.
 The road turns north at the community of Leithsville and passes through woodland with homes and commercial establishments.
 PA 412 enters the borough of Hellertown and becomes Main Street, a three-lane road with a center left-turn lane that runs past businesses.
 The route becomes two lanes again and becomes lined with homes with a few businesses as it continues north through Hellertown.
 The road becomes the border between Hellertown to the west and the city of Bethlehem to the east as it comes to an interchange with I-78.
 A park and ride lot is located west of the road at this interchange.

 Past this interchange, PA 412 fully enters Bethlehem and becomes Hellertown Road, passing through commercial areas.
 The route gains a second northbound lane and crosses over the Saucon Creek and under a Lehigh Valley Rail Management railroad line before turning northwest onto East 4th Street at the Shimersville Road intersection, where there is a northbound jughandle.
-The road passes between the former Bethlehem Steel plant to the north and a railroad yard to the south, curving west and becoming a three-lane road with one northbound lane and two southbound lanes.
+The road passes between an industrial park at the former Bethlehem Steel plant to the north and a railroad yard to the south, curving west and becoming a three-lane road with one northbound lane and two southbound lanes.
 PA 412 passes over the Lehigh Valley Rail Management line before turning northwest onto four-lane divided Daly Avenue.
 The route passes between the Wind Creek Bethlehem casino resort to the north and residential neighborhoods to the south, curving west.
 The road intersects the south end of the Minsi Trail Bridge, which carries Stefko Boulevard across the Lehigh River.
 PA 412 runs to the south of more of the former Bethlehem Steel site, turning west onto undivided East 3rd Street, with two northbound lanes and one southbound lane.
 The route passes through commercial areas, narrowing to two lanes and heading through the downtown area of the South Side neighborhood of Bethlehem.
 PA 412 intersects an access road to the Hill to Hill Bridge, which carries PA 378 over the Lehigh River to the north, at which point PA 412 turns south onto Brodhead Avenue.
 A short distance later, the route turns southwest onto Broadway and passes through urban areas of homes and businesses.
 PA 412 reaches its northern terminus at an intersection with PA 378 known as Five Points.